How to Use the Sanitize Value Feature

 The user can complete the form with something like: “<b>My name is <i>Dave</i></b>.”

-After the sanitizing process, the data will look like this: “My name is Dave.”
+After the sanitizing process, the data will appear as follows: “My name is Dave.”

 Sanitize textarea